 Meniscus Repair and Removal

 Certain types of movements, like crossovers in basketball, are incredible to watch.
 However, they sometimes lead to a torn meniscus.
 Contact sports unfortunately present a significant risk of meniscus tears to athletes.
 Additionally, these are among the most common of knee injuries.
 Although sports increase the risk of these painful injuries, anyone of any age can experience them.
 Depending on the severity of your tear, you might still be able to walk around with minor pain afterward.
 However, it is imperative that you receive treatment as soon as possible.
-Meniscus repair surgery is one way that we treat these injuries at SPORT Orthopedics and Rehabilitation in Dallas.
+Meniscus repair surgery is one way that our knee doctors in Dallas treat these injuries.

 At SPORT, our orthopedic specialists treat a wide variety of knee conditions, including a torn meniscus, knee replacements, hyperextended knees, and even sprained knees.
 In order to prevent your condition from worsening, we invite you to schedule an appointment with one of our professionals.
 To schedule your appointment, please give us a call at 469-200-2832 or fill out our online intake form.
 We can’t wait to work alongside you to get your life back on track.

 What Happens if You Don't Repair a Torn Meniscus?

 Many people think that meniscus tears heal on their own over time.
 However, there are several different types of meniscus tears, and not all of them heal without some form of specialized treatment.